All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Voiced by: Kazunari Tanaka (JP, first voice), Sōta Arai (JP, second voice)

 Debut: Chapter 805 (Manga), Episode 754 (Anime)

-A Gorilla Mink and one of the Guardians.
+A Gorilla Mink (also known by his initials BB) and one of the Guardians.

 - Funny Afro: His fur forms an afro atop his head.

 - Killer Gorilla: He's a Gorilla Mink and a fierce guardian but can be tamed with bananas.